Cairo Travel Guide 2026: Pyramids, GEM, Costs & Itineraries

 The main cost variables in Cairo are accommodation and whether you use private guided tours.
 The attraction fees themselves are relatively modest — a combined ticket for the Giza Pyramids complex runs around $25–35 USD for international visitors, and the Grand Egyptian Museum is comparable.
 Costs add up quickly in tipping culture: guides, drivers, restroom attendants, and security personnel all expect small gratuities, so carry plenty of small-denomination Egyptian pounds.

-If you’re travelling on a tighter budget, Cairo Street food is outstanding — koshari (rice, lentils, and spiced tomato sauce) from a local shop will cost you under a dollar, and the quality at neighbourhood restaurants is often better than at tourist-facing spots.
+If you’re traveling on a tighter budget, Cairo Street food is outstanding — koshari (rice, lentils, and spiced tomato sauce) from a local shop will cost you under a dollar, and the quality at neighborhood restaurants is often better than at tourist-facing spots.

 Nightlife in Cairo: Where to Go

-Explore Cairo’s lively nightlife with its many bars, clubs, and restaurants.
-It’s a key top attraction Cairo offers.
-You won’t want to miss it.
+This Cairo travel guide wouldn’t be complete without Cairo’s lively nightlife — its many bars, clubs, and restaurants.
+It’s a key attraction in its own right, and you won’t want to miss it.

 Cairo’s night scene is a blend of old and new fun.
 You can see live music, watch belly dance, or enjoy a drink at a rooftop bar.
 Cairo has something for every kind of night out.